YoYoGames/GM-TestFramework/README.md

 ### Asynchronous Tests

 Asynchronous tests offer better control over the test's lifespan and are executed with the help of a mediator objTestAsync object (or an object inheriting from it).

-Mediator TestAsync objects act as glue between the test and the object events and should inherit objTestAsync.
-The default objTestAsync object handles the following events:
+These mediator objects act as glue between the test and the object events and should inherit `objTestAsync`.
+The default `objTestAsync` object handles the following events:

 - ev_create
 - ev_step